-In 2011, Rock County petitioned to join SWHHS.
 Rock County's health and human services functions were assumed by SWHHS as of January 1, 2012.
-In 2012, Redwood County and Pipestone County petitioned to join SWHHS.
 Redwood County's health and human service functions and Pipestone County's human service function joined SWHHS as of January 1, 2013.

 SWHHS is governed by the: